ultimate271/notes/dastoyevsky/brothers02.03.md

 year had passed since he had written.
 She did inquire about him, but she did not know the proper place to inquire.

+#### She asks if she should pray for his resting soul even though she knows not if he is alive, in the hopes it will stir him if he is
 “Only the other day Stepanida Ilyinishna—she’s a rich merchant’s wife—said to me, ‘You go, Prohorovna, and put your son’s name down for prayer in the church, and pray for the peace of his soul as though he were dead.
 His